chanshiyucx/blog/posts/004-match-chinese-characters.md

   - JavaScript/RegExp
 ---

-When searching "JavaScript regex for matching Chinese characters" on Google, most results suggest using `/[\u4e00-\u9fa5]/`.
+When searching for "JavaScript regex for matching Chinese characters" on Google, most results suggest using `/[\u4e00-\u9fa5]/`.
 But is this regular expression really correct?
-Let's investigate.
+Let's dive in and find out.

 ## Han Script and Han Characters

-First, let's understand two fundamental concepts:
+Let's start by understanding two fundamental concepts:

 - **Han Script** is a writing system that originated from Chinese and was later adopted by Japanese, Korean, and other languages
 - **Han Characters (CJK Ideographs)** are the basic units of Han Script